sablier-labs/docs/docs/concepts/06-glossary.md

 ## Asset

-Although digital assets can exist in various forms, the Sablier Protocol exclusively supports the streaming of ERC-20 assets.
+Digital assets can exist in various forms, but the Sablier Protocol exclusively supports the streaming of ERC-20 assets.

 The stream itself is represented as an NFT (ERC-721).

 ## Broker

-A third-party entity that interacts with the Sablier Protocol and charges fees upon creating streams on behalf of their users.
+A third-party entity that interacts with the Sablier Protocol on behalf of its users, who may charge service fees for facilitating these interactions.

 ## Broker Fees